 According to the American Kennel Club, these tiny puppies need to be watched and supervised in the company of powerful, athletic dogs.
 There’s a possibility that they make plenty of other pup friends, but they require extra attention in such scenarios.
 Therefore, it’s better to be safe than sorry.

 At maturity, the Mini Bulldog weighs between 25 and 45 pounds.
 Breeding plays a massive role in determining the size of this dog breed.

 Miniature Bulldog puppies are tiny when they are born.
-Though, they grow up to be 15 to 16 inches taller.
-The average litter size for the mini bulldog is about four to five puppies and is true with all dog breed.
+Though, they grow up to be 15 to 16 inches tall.
+The average litter size for the mini bulldog is about four to five puppies.
 We strongly recommended that you start your Miniature bulldog with socialization and training in the early stages of their puppyhood.
 These little puppies are as fragile as they are cute.
 Therefore, ensure to be gentle with them and supervise any kids playing with these puppies.
-Accidents can always happen, after all.

-Miniature bulldogs aren’t too active.
-Therefore, if you like being super-active, this breed isn’t ideal.
-They love to snuggle and cuddle and hardly need exercise.
-According to The American Kennel Club, miniature bulldogs aren’t athletic, and simple exercises such as a brisk walk keep them in shape.
+Miniature bulldogs aren’t overly active.
+So if you like being super-active, this breed isn’t ideal.
+They love to snuggle and cuddle, and they don’t require a lot of exercises.
+According to The American Kennel Club, miniature bulldogs aren’t athletic, and simple activities such as a brisk walk keep them in shape.

 A daily walk to meet their exercise requirement helps prevent obesity.
 In addition to brisk walking, Mini Bulldogs enjoy active playtime with family.
 These dogs require far less exercise than other breeds, making them ideal companions for older owners with mobility issues.